ternaris/rosbags/docs/topics/rosbag2.rst

 Reading rosbag2
 ---------------
 Instances of the :py:class:`Reader <rosbags.rosbag2.Reader>` class are used to read rosbag2 metadata and its contents.
-Most of the metadata is available on Reader instances right away, messages can only be accessed after the bag has been opened.
-To this end it is recommended to use the Reader as a context manager.
+It is recommended to use the Reader as a context manager.
 The following example shows the typical usage pattern:

 .. note::